colinbut/docker-mysql/README.md

 # Docker MySQL

-A docker container image for SonarQube
+A docker container image for MySQL

 To use, just build the docker image